-Similar to the human eyes, nose, and lips, the earlobes also have special features.
-Although the human ears look similar, there are minor structural differences that make each ear different from the other.
+Similar to the human eyes, nose, and lips, the earlobes also have unique features.
+Although the human ears look similar, minor structural differences make each ear different from the other.

-The major form of the gene that determines the shape of the earlobe is known as an allele.
-An allele is a gene which is found at a specific position on a chromosome.
-It has been established that all genes in our body have two copies; one from each parent.
+The primary form of the gene that determines the shape of the earlobe is known as an allele.
+An allele is a gene that is found at a specific position on a chromosome.
+It has been established that all genes in our body have two copies, one from each parent.

 Image Credit: Thiti Sukapan / Shutterstock

 An earlobe is made up of connective tissues combined with a mixture of areola tissues and fat cells.
 Earlobes have a good blood supply, which helps in keeping them warm and maintaining balance.
 Majorly, there are two types of earlobes found in humans - free earlobes and attached earlobes.

 Free Earlobes: Free earlobes are the most common form of lobes found.
 This type of earlobe is often large and hangs below the point of attachment to the head.
 This happens due to the influence of a dominant allele.
 If the parents' genes get expressed by the dominant allele, then the child will be born with free earlobes.

 In most cases, the allele is regnant to the free lobes compared to attached lobes.
 The free earlobe parents can also give birth to an attached earlobe child, depending on the allele gene's reaction.
 If parents with free earlobes give birth to a baby with attached earlobes, certainly, both of them had both a copy of the dominant and recessive allele.